kaze-kaze/file-transfer/README-EN.md

   - Expiration by duration or absolute timestamp
   - Optional IP allowlists
 - Persistent bookkeeping for download counts, expiration, and archives; logs are written to `logs/server.log`.
-- The console can download files directly from URLs, defaulting to the current directory (or a custom location).
-It attempts a multithreaded transfer first and falls back to single-threaded if necessary.
+- The console can download files directly from URLs.
+Downloads default to `data/downloads/` (you may create subdirectories there) and attempt a multithreaded transfer, falling back to single-threaded if needed.
 - CLI helper `manage.py` handles init/start/stop/status/run workflows.
 - The web UI auto-detects the browser language (Chinese or English) and offers a manual toggle.